Rubberazer/JETGPIO/README.md

 - I2C serial communication over pins: 27 (SDA) & 28 (SCL)  and 3 (SDA) & 5 (SCL)

 - SPI serial communication over pins: 19 (MOSI), 21 (MISO), 23 (SCK) & 24 (CS0) and 37 (MOSI), 22 (MISO), 13 (SCK) & 18 (CS0)

+- Orin family only, output clocks: Extperiph3 (pin 29) & Extperiph4 (31) in Orin Nano and Extperiph4 (pin 7) in Orin AGX

 - No need of previous kernel configuration, no need to change the device tree, no need to reconfigure via /opt/nvidia/jetson-io/jetson-io.py or the like